Curriculum & Speakers

 SHERP classwork is centered on real-world reporting assignments and extensive interactions with leading practitioners in journalism and science.

 The SHERP sequence consists of 11 classes (including one elective) over 16 months, for a total of 38 credits.
-Beyond the elective class in the final semester, it is also possible to further customize the curriculum by substituting other courses for required classes, with the permission of the program director.
+Beyond the elective class in the final semester, it is also possible to further customize the curriculum by substituting other courses (including non-Journalism classes) for required SHERP classes, with the permission of the program director.

 In addition to regular classes, we teach multimedia storytelling via two intensive, eight-week workshops: audio in the first semester and video in the spring.
 We want our graduates to be “platform agnostic” storytellers; the comprehensive skill sets they develop at SHERP give them the freedom to choose the best way to tell every story — and to compile diverse portfolios that show prospective employers exactly what they can do.
 You can see some of the students’ audio and video work on Scienceline.